EPCCed/2021-12-02_ARCHER2-Intro-Package_Online/_episodes/04-submission.md

 * 32 MPI tasks per node and 4 OpenMP threads per task: equivalent to 4 MPI tasks per NUMA region
 * 64 MPI tasks per node and 2 OpenMP threads per task: equivalent to 8 MPI tasks per NUMA region

-## STDOUT/STDERR from jobs

-STDOUT and STDERR from jobs are, by default, written to a file called `slurm-<jobid>.out` in the working directory for the job (unless the job script changes this, this will be the directory where you submitted the job).
-So for a job with ID `12345` STDOUT and STDERR would be in `slurm-12345.out`.

-If you run into issues with your jobs, the Service Desk will often ask you to send your job submission script and the contents of this file to help debug the issue.

-If you need to change the location of STDOUT and STDERR you can use the `--output=<filename>` and the `--error=<filename>` options to `sbatch` to split the streams and output to the named locations.

 ## Other useful information